oneapi-src/oneVPL-cpu/README.md

 - H.265/HEVC, H.264/AVC, MPEG2, and MJPEG decode (using libavcodec)
 - AV1 decode (using libdav1d and libavcodec)
 - MJPEG encode (using libavcodec)
-- H.265/HEVC and AV1 encode (using SVT-HEVC, SVT-AV1, and libavcodec)
+- H.265/HEVC and AV1 encode (using Scalable Video Technology for HEVC, Scalable Video Technology for AV1, and libavcodec)
 - H.264/AVC encode (using OpenH264/x264 and libavcodec)
 - VPP - Crop, Resize, CSC (using libavfilter/ FFmpeg filters)